agile-ts/documentation/docs/Interfaces.md

 ## `StatePersistentConfig`

-The `StatePersistentConfigInterface` is used as configuration object in functions like `persist()`.
+The `StatePersistentConfigInterface` is used as configuration object in functions like [`persist()`](./packages/core/features/state/Methods.md#persist).
-Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference.
+However, each property is explained in more detail below.
 ```ts
 export interface StatePersistentConfigInterface {
    loadValue?: boolean;